256dpi/arduino-mqtt/README.md

 bool connect(const char clientId[], const char username[], const char password[], bool skip = false);
 ```

 - If the `skip` option is set to true, the client will skip the network level connection and jump to the MQTT level connection.
-This option should can be used in order to establish and verify TLS connections manually before giving control to the MQTT client.
+This option can be used in order to establish and verify TLS connections manually before giving control to the MQTT client.
 - This functions returns a boolean that indicates if the connection has been established successfully.

 Publishes a message to the broker with an optional payload: